 Both buyers and sellers need intermediaries to trade stocks on the market, say analysts.
-Trading via online platforms will eliminate a lot of needs of the middlemen, which will save some cost, and it will also speed up the settlement process.
+Trading via online platforms, such as the well-known fx trade platform, will eliminate a lot of needs of the middlemen, which will save some cost, and it will also speed up the settlement process.

 Accounting made simpler